dmolinagarcia/dromaius816/docs/README_65816.md

 In the emulator, the status register is implemented as a 17 bits register

 Bits 0-7 represent the status register in emulation mode.
 Bits 8-15 represent the status register in native mode.
 Bit 16 is the emulation flag.
 Bits present in "both" status register, have a mask with both bits active like `FLAG_65816_CARRY = ((uint32_t) 0b00000000100000001)`, while bits present only on one register have only their correponding bit set like `FLAG_65816_MEMORY = ((uint32_t) 0b00010000000000000)`.
 As flag test are a boolean check against the flag values, they keep working as before.
 To get the current (P) register value, a macro is defined: `#define CPU_REG_P ((cpu->reg_p >> (8*!(FLAG_IS_SET(cpu->reg_p, FLAG_65816_E))) ) & 0xFF)`.
 Anywhere in the cpu emulation code where status register is needed, such on JSR opcodes, when status register is pushed into the stak, this macro has to be invoked.

+When in Emulation mode (E=1) both M and X are forced to 1.
+This has some effects on both the accumulator and the index registers, which we will discuss later.
+If M or X are cleared, and then we go back into emulation Mode, both are then set.

 ## Docs